Thank you for your response

-Cancellation of GST registration simply means that the taxpayer will not be a GST registered person any more.
-He will not have to pay or collect GST or claim input tax credit and accordingly, need not file GST returns.
+Cancellation of GST registration simply means that the taxpayer will not be a GST registered person anymore.
+He will not have to pay or collect GST or claim the input tax credit and accordingly, need not file GST returns.

 *** Application for cancellation, in case of voluntary registrations made under GST, earlier could have been made only after one year from the date of registration.
 This provision stands rescinded.

 Every person who was registered under erstwhile indirect tax laws had to mandatorily migrate to GST.
 Many such persons may have not been liable to be registered under GST.
-For example, the threshold under VAT in most states was Rs.5 lakhs whereas it is Rs.20 lakh* under GST.
+For example, the threshold under VAT in most states was Rs.5 lakhs and Service Tax was Rs.10 lakh, whereas it is Rs.20 lakh* under GST.
 However, they had to make sure you are not making inter-state supplies since registration is mandatory for inter-state suppliers except for service providers.

 The proper officer shall, after conducting an enquiry as required would cancel the registration.

-Below are the steps of cancelling GSTIN by the migrated taxpayers on the GST Portal-
+Below are the steps for cancelling GSTIN by the migrated taxpayers on the GST Portal-

 Step 1- Log in to the GST Portal and click the Cancellation of Provisional Registration